-(iii) Each affected unit must include the features in subclauses (I) – (V) of this clause.
+(iii) Each affected unit must include the features in subclauses (I) - (V) of this clause.

-(I) at least one zero-step, accessible entrance;
+(I) At least one zero-step, accessible entrance;

-(II) at least one bathroom or half-bath with toilet and sink on the entry level.
+(II) At least one bathroom or half-bath with toilet and sink on the entry level.
 The layout of this bathroom or half-bath must comply with one of the specifications set forth in the Fair Housing Act Design Manual;

-(III) the bathroom or half-bath must have the appropriate blocking relative to the toilet for the later installation of a grab bar, if ever requested by the tenant of that Unit;
+(III) The bathroom or half-bath must have the appropriate blocking relative to the toilet for the later installation of a grab bar, if ever requested by the tenant of that Unit;

-(IV) there must be an accessible route from the entrance to the bathroom or half-bath, and the entrance and bathroom must provide usable width; and
+(IV) There must be an accessible route from the entrance to the bathroom or half-bath, and the entrance and bathroom must provide usable width; and

-(V) light switches, electrical outlets, and thermostats on the entry level must be at accessible heights.
+(V) Light switches, electrical outlets, and thermostats on the entry level must be at accessible heights.

 (C) The Development Owner is and will remain in compliance with state and federal laws, including but not limited to, fair housing laws, including Chapter 301, Property Code, Title VIII of the Civil Rights Act of 1968 (42 U.S.C. §§3601 et seq.), the Fair Housing Amendments Act of 1988 (42 U.S.C. §§3601 et seq.); the Civil Rights Act of 1964 (42 U.S.C. §§2000a et seq.); the Americans with Disabilities Act of 1990 (42 U.S.C. §§12101 et seq.); the Rehabilitation Act of 1973 (29 U.S.C. §§701 et seq.); Fair Housing Accessibility; the Texas Fair Housing Act; and that the Development is designed consistent with the Fair Housing Act Design Manual produced by HUD, and the Texas Accessibility Standards. (§2306.257; §2306.6705(7))